HoomanMinoosepehr/pod_trans/README.md

 - For transcribing audio files, this application uses Google Cloud Speech API

 ### Summarizing:
-- To summarize the transcribed text, it uses OpenAI API and easily summarizes the audio file
+- To summarize the transcribed text, it uses OpenAI API and easily summarizes it.